Also Effective March 18 until further notice:

 The health and safety of our students & staff remain our highest priority and we are taking proactive measures to help reduce the spread of COVID-19 in our community and others.

-Classes Canceled Wednesday, March 18 Through Wednesday, April 15
+Classes Canceled Wednesday, March 18 through End of School Year.

 - Visitors to our schools will be strictly limited to staff essential to the operations of our school.
 All other visitors will not be allowed in our buildings.